 21. Hummingbirds face many different threats

 It isn’t just chemicals, molds, and predators that threaten hummingbirds.
-These birds are also at risk from habitat loss, particularly meadow and prairie areas that would naturally provide rich flowers for hungry hummers, as well as forests where hummingbirds nest.
+These birds are also at risk from habitat loss, particularly meadow and prairie areas that would naturally provide rich flowers for hungry hummingbirds, as well as forests where hummingbirds nest.
 Window collisions, outdoor cats, climate change, and invasive plants are other threats that cause problems for hummingbirds.

 The more we know about hummingbirds, the more we can appreciate what makes these tiny birds unique, and the better we will be able to protect and nurture them in our own yards.